pghvlaans/sbotools/man-md/sboinstall.1.md

 specified, **sboinstall** will pull the list of requirements from the *info* file for any specified SlackBuild.
-This is a recursive operation over all dependencies. **sboinstall** will offer to install any non-installed dependencies in the build queue.
+This is a recursive operation over all dependencies. **sboinstall** will offer to install any non-installed dependencies in the build queue, taking blacklisted scripts and optional dependency specifications in [sbotools.hints(5)](sbotools.hints.5.md) into account.
 This program will not handle circular dependencies.

 *README* files are parsed for **groupadd** and **useradd** commands, and **sboinstall** will offer to run them prior to building.
 If the *README*